apiato/apiato/docs/_docs/miscellaneous/contribution.md

 ### Add new component generator.

+General Info: the only function that gets called whenever a command is executed is the `handle()` function.
+This function exist on the abstract class `Apiato\Core\Generator\GeneratorCommand` which does all the common job for all the generator commands.
+For better understanding of how things work.
+Make sure you read that function.

-1 - Add create new command by copy pasting any of the demo commands provided.
+1 - Add create new command by copy pasting any of the existing components commands aslready supported.
 The `Generator/Commands/RouteGenerator.php` is great example.

 For each generator you need to implement exactly one method (as it is defined in the respective interface)